-- SEC.
-10. Access Fees.
-Government agencies may charge a reasonable fee to reimburse the actual cost of reproduction, copying or transcription and the communication of the information requested. - SEC.
-11. Notice of Denial.
-If the government agency decides lo deny the request, in whole or in part, it shall, within seven (7) calendar days-from the receipt of the request, notify the person making the request of such denial iii writing or through electronic means.
-The notice shall clearly indicate the name, rank, title or position of the person malting the denial, and the grounds for the denial.
-In case the denial is by reason of a claimed exception, the denial shall also state clearly the legitimate aim or interest sought to be protected in the confidentiality, and the facts and circumstances invoked showing the substantial harm to, or frustration of, the legitimate aim or interest that will result in the disclosure of the information requested.
-Failure to notify the person making the request of the denial, or of the extension, shall be deemed a denial of the request for access to information. - SEC.
-12. Implementation Requirements. -- (a) For the effective implementation of this Act, every government agency shall prepare a Freedom of Information Manual, which shall include the following information: - 1) The location and contact information of the head, regional, provincial and field offices, and other established places where the public can obtain information or submit requests; - 2) The types of information it generates, produces, holds and/or publishes; - 3) A description of its record-keeping system; - 4) The person or office responsible for receiving requests for information; - 5) The procedure for the filing of requests personally, by mail. or through the identified electronic means; - 6) The standard forms for the submission of request and for the proper acknowledgement of the request; - 7) The process for the disposition of the request, including the routing of the request to the person or office with the duty to act on the request, the decision-malting, and the grant or denial of access and its implementation; - 8) The procedure for the administrative appeal of any denial for access to information; - 9) The schedule of fees; - 10) The process and procedure for the mandatory disclosure of information under Section 14 of this Act; - 11) Should the agency lack the capacity to comply with Section 14 (a) of this Act, a brief description of its plan to facilitate compliance within three (3) years from the approval of this Act; and - 12) Such other information, taking into consideration the unique characteristics of an agency, that will help facilitate the effective implementation of this Act. - (b) The foregoing information shall also be posted in its website and bulletin boards, and shall be regularly updated; - (c) In 110 case shall the absence of the aforementioned guidelines be a reason for the denial f any request for information made in accordance with this Act. - SEC.
-13. Remedies in Cases of Denial. (a) In all government agencies other than the judicial branch- - 1) Every denial of any request for access to information may be appealed to the person or office next higher in authority, following the procedure mentioned in Section 12 (8) of this Act: Provided, [hat the appeal must be filed within fifteen (15) calendar days from the notice of denial and must be, decided within fifteen (15) calendar days from filing.
-Failure of the government agency to decide within the aforestated period shall constitute a denial of the appeal; and - 2) Instead of appealing or after the denial of the appeal, the person denied access to information may file a verified complaint with the Office of the Ombudsman, praying that the government
+- frustration of, the legitimate aim or interest that will result in the disclosure of the information - 2 requested.
+Failure to notify the person making the request of the denial, or of the extension, - 3 shall be deemed a denial of the request to access information. - SEC.
+12. Implementation Requirements. (a) For the effective implementation of this

+Act, every government agency shall prepare a Freedom of Information Manual, which shall include the following information: - 1) The location and contact information of the head, regional, provincial and field offices, and other established places where the public can obtain information or submit requests; - 2) The types of information it generates, produces, holds and/or publishes; - 11 3) A description of its record-keeping system; - 12 4) The person or office responsible for receiving requests for information; - 5) The procedure for the filing of requests personally, by mail or through the identified electronic means; - 6) The standard forms for the submission of request and for the proper acknowledgement of the request; - 7) The process for the disposition of the request, including the routing of the request to the person or office with the duty to act on the request, the decision-making, and the grant or denial of access and its implementation; - 8) The procedure for the administrative appeal of any denial of access to information; - 9) The schedule of fees;

+- 10)The process and procedure for the mandatory disclosure of information under Section 14 of this Act; - 11) Should the agency lack the capacity to comply with Section 14 (a) of this Act, a brief description of its plan to facilitate compliance within three (3) years from the approval of this Act; and - 12) Such other information, taking into consideration the unique characteristics of an agency, that will help facilitate the effective implementation of this Act. - (b) The foregoing information shall also be posted in its website and bulletin boards, and shall be regularly updated; - 31 (c) In no case shall the absence of the aforementioned guidelines be a reason for the 32 denial of any request for information made in accordance with this Act.